mathewsanders/Tally-Walker/README.md

 let item = walker.next()
 // returns an optional:
 // - for models of continuous sequences this should always return an item
-// - for models of discrete sequences, nil represents the end of a sequence
+// - for models of discrete sequences `nil` represents the end of a sequence

 // End the current random walk so that the next call to `next()` returns the first item in a new walk. walker.endWalk()